Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Conclusion

 In this work, we propose a lightweight and efficient two-stage framework for wildfire monitoring and detection.
 In Stage~1, we introduce a novel method to enhance the efficiency of aerial video understanding in wildfire monitoring.
 In Stage~2, we employ improved YOLOv8 models for accurate fire source localization.

-Experiments demonstrate that our method outperforms several baseline method in Stage~1, providing a high-quality distilled dataset that enables the Temporal Shift Module (TSM) to achieve high accuracy with significantly reduced computational cost.
+Experiments demonstrate that our method outperforms several baseline methods in Stage~1, providing a high-quality set of selected frames that enables the Temporal Shift Module (TSM) to achieve high accuracy with significantly reduced computational cost.
 Notably, the compression mechanism in Stage~1 is model-independent and compatible with various backbone architectures, making it broadly applicable to video-based disaster response scenarios.
 In Stage~2, our improved YOLOv8 models can improve mAP@50 performance while maintaining similar levels of model parameters, FLOPs, and inference time.

+A major challenge in real-world deployment is the trade-off between false positives and false negatives in wildfire detection.
+False positives can trigger unnecessary alerts, increasing the burden on emergency response systems, while false negatives pose the more serious risk of delayed detection, potentially allowing fires to spread uncontrollably.
+Therefore, a balance between these error types is critical for reliable system operation.